radioku5e/dji-tello/README.md

-Java API for programming the Tello Drone.
+Java API for programming the Tello Drone based on the provided SDK from DJI.

-Under development.
+Lots of todo's here.
+Still very much under development.

+Thankyou to Gróf Attila for starting this work.

 License